Koredotcom/docs/docs/xo/contactcenter/routing/skills/skill-management.md

 ### Add a Skill

 Before adding a skill, you need a skill group.
 See [Skill Groups](#skill-groups) for details.
-SmartAssist comes pre-configured with a Default Skill Group to which you can add skills.
+Contact Center AI comes pre-configured with a Default Skill Group to which you can add skills.

 To add skills to a skill group, follow these steps: